meghancampbel9/meghancampbel9/README.md

 I'm a software engineer with a passion for building tools for real-world challenges.
 My background in engineering and experience in full-stack software development fuel my innovative approach to technology.

-Combining experience in full-stack software development and robotics engineering, I’ve cultivated expertise in developing end-to-end products that span both hardware and software.

 ## 💡 What I Do:

 💻 𝘍𝘶𝘭𝘭-𝘚𝘵𝘢𝘤𝘬 𝘋𝘦𝘷𝘦𝘭𝘰𝘱𝘮𝘦𝘯𝘵: 1.5 years of experience designing & developing a dynamic web configuration system for an IOT device.